 Song about bootstrap resampling methods and their history.
 May be sung to the tune of Don McLean's 1971 song "American Pie."
 Lyrics by Giles Hooker (May, 2004).
 This song is part of the "Stanford Statistics Songbook" found at www.bscb.cornell.edu/~hooker/StanfordStatisticsSongbook.pdf Free to use for non-commercial educational purposes.
 Contact author to use in publications or for commercial purposes.
 Musical accompaniment realization and vocals are by Joshua Lintz from University of Texas at El Paso.

 A cartoon to teach about confidence intervals.
-Cartoon by John Landers (www.landers.co.uk) based on an idea from Dennis Pearl (The Ohio State University).
+Cartoon by John Landers (www.landers.co.uk) based on an idea from Dennis Pearl (The Ohio State University) in 2008.
 Free to use in the classroom and on course web sites.